helmighanmi/vision-language-engineering-lab/README.md

 >=3.11,<3.14
 ```

-GitHub Actions validates the supported versions independently.
-The normal compatibility matrix checks lightweight package installation, public imports, Ruff, mypy, deterministic pytest, coverage and the core dependency audit.
-The manual runtime compatibility workflow checks optional ML imports on the same Python versions without downloading weights.
+GitHub Actions validates supported Python versions independently.

-Ruff targets Python 3.11 syntax so package code does not accidentally rely on Python 3.12+ syntax.
+Ruff targets Python 3.11 syntax so package code does not accidentally depend on Python 3.12+ syntax.

 ### Google Colab

-Google Colab can use the package directly when its runtime Python version is within the supported range.
+When the active Colab runtime Python version is supported:

-After the public v0.2.1 release:

 ```python
 !pip install "vision-language-engineering-lab[all]"